Class: Thread

 #groupnil

-Returns the ThreadGroup which contains the given thread, or returns nil if thr is not a member of any group.
+Returns the ThreadGroup which contains the given thread.

 Thread.main.group #=> #<ThreadGroup:0x4029d914>